Travelling with Your Pump

 Most insulin pump companies offer what is called a ‘holiday pump’ – this is a spare pump to travel with, giving you peace of mind should your usual pump fail while you are away.
 Contact the customer services department of your insulin pump company to discuss this option.

 You must always remember to have spare supplies for your pump when you are travelling.
+It's also a good idea to carry a note of your pump settings.
 If you are travelling across time zones, remember to change the clock on your pump to the new local time once you arrive at your destination.
 Don't forget to change it back when you get home!

 For more information see What is Insulin Pump Therapy?